squidieee/Qian-Zhou/README.md

+## About

+I'm a PhD candidate in the [Human Communication Technologies Lab](https://hct.ece.ubc.ca/) at the University of British Columbia.
+My research lies at the intersection of VR/AR and Human Computer Interaction.
+I'm passionate about applying Computer Vision techniques to prototype 3D interactions and projector-based 3D displays.
+My PhD work focused on a special type of VR technology, callled [Fish Tank VR display](http://hct.ece.ubc.ca/project-3/), which is a fish-tank sized volumetric 3D display.
+I also worked as a Research Intern in Facebook Reality Labs on Tangible Interface with VR/AR HMD.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/squidieee/qzhou.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.